 TRS Retirees and Benefit Recipients

-For security, the TRS website and online systems are not available in all foreign countries.
+For security, the TRS website and member portal are not available in all foreign countries.

 Note to Internet Explorer 11 users: If you experience problems using the Print button in My TRS, click here for a list of options.

-- terminated all employment in all positions reportable to TRS, and
+- has terminated all employment with all TRS employers, and

-- received at least one monthly benefit payment.
+- has received at least one monthly benefit payment.